Out of the box, Drupal displays code snippets that don't get highlighted.

 <code>HTML5 tags in out of the box Drupal, your HTML code snippet will look as in the image below:

-- And here is how a PHP code snippet would look like:
+- And here is how you will see a PHP code:

 Use the CKEditor CodeSnippet contributed module to show code nicely highlighted.
-This module enables the CKEditor CodeSnippet plug-in responsible for highlighting your code snippets and styling them.
+This module enables the CKEditor CodeSnippet plug-in responsible for highlighting and styling your code snippets.

 By the end of this tutorial, you will have learned how to install and configure this plugin.
 You will also take a look at its basic usage.

 For the purpose of this tutorial, you will be working on a freshly installed Drupal 8 site.

 Step #1.
 Installation

 The CodeSnippet module works with CKEditor and its plugin CodeSnippet.
 You have CKEditor in your Drupal out of the box.
 The plugin, however, has to be downloaded and installed.

 - Go to CKEditor site and download the CKEditor CodeSnippet plugin: